Understanding Natural Gas Prices

 1. Contact the utility as quickly as possible,

 2. Follow through on any agreed payment arrangement, and

 3. Immediately contact the utility regarding any changes that could affect the arrangement.

 - Financial Assistance

 Households with qualifying incomes can receive heating season benefits from the state’s Energy Assistance Program.

 EAP offices in each county distribute funds on a first come, first served basis.
-Consumers can get information on these agencies by calling 1-800-382-9895 toll-free.
+Consumers can find their local offices and get more information on these agencies through the Indiana Housing & Community Development Authority's (IHCDA's) interactive map or by calling 1-800-382-9895 toll-free.

 A consumer who is receiving state Energy Assistance Program funds may not have his or her gas or electric utility service disconnected between December 1 and March 15, under Indiana law.